Headlines / News on Horseshoe Lake, Merrifield MN:

 - 2016 Water Quality report click below:

-- Transfer stations open Saturdays 10a-2p.
+- Transfer station opened Saturdays from 10a-2p.
 Last date open October 28th.

-- Most current HLPOA information in Fall Newsletter.
+- Most current HLPOA information in Spring Newsletter.
 See link at bottom of page.

 - 2016 Fishing contest winners!
 We had a great turn out and some prizes for everyone one….. see Gallery or click link below.

 - Purple Loose Leaf has been found on our lake.
 It is easy to see now as it has purple flowers.
 It is an Invasive species but can be controlled by pulling it before it goes to seed.
 If you see it on the lake please contact someone on the board. see link below for helping you identifying it.

 - Remember to pay dues.
 All those who have not sent in their dues to please send them to:

 HLPOA Box 86 Merrifield, MN.
 56465

 - Strong wind storm early morning Thursday July 21st causes damage, loss of power for most of lake residents for close to 24 hours.
 Strong winds from Northwest to Southeast uprooted trees, knocked docks apart, ripped lift canopies and cause some serious home damage.
 To see storm photos go to Gallery